 Python File Handling

-Python provides a built-in way to handle files using the open() function.
+Python offers a built-in method for file handling with the `open()` function.
 File handling is an essential part of programming that involves reading, writing, creating, and managing files.
 Let's dive into the details.

 Modes in File Handling

-The open() function opens a file and allows operations on it.
+The open() function grants access to a file for performing operations.
 It requires two parameters:

-• File Name: The name of the file to open.
+• File Name: Specifies the filename to be accessed.

 Common Modes: